SUSE-Rancher-Community/epinio-example/README.md

 # Epinio Example

-NOTE: due to a current bug doing this example on Windows using WSL2 will not work.

 ## Prerequisites

 These are all the components needed to start this challenge.
 Epinio is also needed but we will be installing that in the next section.